 - Lacerations

 According to the Occupiers’ Liability Act, the owners and occupiers of a property have a duty to keep the premises in a reasonably safe condition.
 If failing to meet this legal requirement results in injury to a customer or other member of the general public, the victim may make a claim against the owners and/or occupiers.
+Victims of slip and fall accidents have two years from the date of their injury to file a claim.

 Avoiding Accidents